-Research published last year found that resident physicians believe training on medical racism and bias would help improve their preparation to excel in residency.
+Published research has shown that resident physicians believe training on the ways racism and bias affect medical care would help improve their preparation to excel as physicians.
 Furthermore, the institutions that oversee medical training also have shown the necessity of training on these topics.
-Namely, the Accreditation Council for Graduate Medical Education and the Association of American Medical Colleges have created competencies for training related to diversity, equity and inclusion.
+Namely, the Accreditation Council for Graduate Medical Education (ACGME) and the Association of American Medical Colleges have created competencies for training related to diversity, equity and inclusion.

-While residents, faculty and administrators seem to understand how such training can help increase physician workforce diversity, build safe and inclusive learning environments and promote health equity, getting that content to busy residents remains a challenge.
-Enter the AMA GME Competency Education Program, which has launched a series of health equity educational courses and curriculum.
+While residents, faculty and administrators may understand how such training can help increase physician workforce diversity, build safe and inclusive learning environments and promote health equity, getting that content to busy residents remains a challenge.
+Enter the AMA GME Competency Education Program, which offers a series of health equity educational courses and curriculum.

 Lessons that reshape health care